nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-vision.md

 To install the Nuxeo Vision Package, you have several options:
 - From the Nuxeo Marketplace: install [the Nuxeo Vision package](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-vision).
-- From the Nuxeo server web UI "Admin / Update Center / Packages from Nuxeo Marketplace"
-- From the command line: `nuxeoctl mp-install nuxeo-vision`
+- From the command line: `nuxeoctl mp-install nuxeo-vision`.
+- From the Admin Center on JSF UI, go to **Admin** > **Update Center** > **Packages from Nuxeo Marketplace**.

 ### Google Vision Configuration
 - Configure a [Google service account](https://developers.google.com/identity/protocols/OAuth2ServiceAccount)
-- Google Cloud Computing invoicing changes form time to time: it is likely that you'll need to activate billing on your account.
+- Google Cloud Computing invoicing changes from time to time: it is likely that you'll need to activate billing on your account.
 - You can generate either an API Key or a Service Account Key (saved as a JSON file)

+{{#> callout type='warning'}}

-**IMPORTANT**: It is a common Security Best practice to use and API key, we recommand avoiding using a service account.
+It is a common Security best practice to use an API key, we recommend avoiding using a service account.

+{{/callout}}

 - If you generated an API key, use the `org.nuxeo.vision.google.key` parameter:
 ```
 org.nuxeo.vision.google.key=[your_api_key_goes_here]
 ```
-- If you created a Service Account Key, install it on your server and edit nuxeo.conf to add the full path to the file:
+- If you created a Service Account Key, install it on your server and edit your `nuxeo.conf` to add the full path to the file:
 ```
 org.nuxeo.vision.google.credential=[path_to_credentials_goes_here]
 ```

-See [https://cloud.google.com/vision/](https://cloud.google.com/vision/) for more information.
+See [Google Documentation about Vision](https://cloud.google.com/vision/) for more information.

 ### AWS Rekognition Configuration

 - Configure a key/secret pair in the [AWS console](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html)
 - Check the [FAQ](https://aws.amazon.com/rekognition/faqs/) to see in which regions the API is available
-- Edit nuxeo.conf with the suitable information
+- Edit `nuxeo.conf` with the suitable information:
 ```
 org.nuxeo.vision.default.provider=aws
 org.nuxeo.vision.aws.region=